unl-ml-art/generative-text-houmanradd/README.md

 Briefly describe the files that are included with your repository:
 - trained models
-- training data (or link to training data). what is your corpus?
+- training data (or link to training data). what is your corpus?  yes, I added to Github.

 ## Code